Why Backup Gallery to Google Drive?

 You can now easily and quickly backup Flickr to Google Drive with Cloud Backup.

 Step 1.
 Register.
-Sign up for a MultCloud account with an email address, or you can experience it without signing up.
-Just click "Try it without signing up" on the homepage.
-MultCloud will provide you with a random username and password.
+Sign up for a MultCloud account with an email address, or you can authorize login directly with your Google or Facebook account.

 Step 2.
 Add Flickr and Google Drive.
 Click the "Add Cloud" button on the left side of the interface, then select Flickr and Google Drive to add.
 During this process, you will need to grant MultCloud access to this account.